dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Shells/PowerShell.md

 	- `Get-Help`
 	- `Get-Help Command-Name`
 	- `Get-Help Get-Command -Examples`
+	- `Get-Alias`
+		- Will show you a list of alias's that are available to use (ie `cd` is an alias for `Set-Location`, `dir` is an alias for `Get-ChildItem` and so on..)
 	- `powershell -c Get-Service`
 		- Will get you a list of the services on the machine and their states (running, stopped)
 	- `Restart-Service -Name "ServiceName"`
 		- Will restart the given service
 	- `Stop-Service -Name "ServiceName`
 		- Will stop the given service
+- Creating a Directory
+	- `New-Item -Path ".\something-folder\something-folder-new" -ItemType "Directory"`
+- Creating a File
+	- `New-Item -Path ".\something-folder\something-folder-new\something-new-in-folder.txt" -ItemType "File"`
+- Removing an Item (whether it is a file, or a directory)
+	- `Remove-Item -Path ".\something-folder\something-folder-new\something-new-in-folder.txt"`
+	- `Remove-Item -Path ".\something-folder\something-folder-new"`
+- Copying an Item
+	- `Copy-Item -Path .\something-new-infolder.txt -Destination .\something-new-infolder2.txt`
+- Moving an item
+	- `Move-Item` (same as Copy-Item syntax)
+- `Get-Alias` is your friend, remember that :)

 - Object Manipulation
 	- If we want to manipulate the output - we'd need to figure out a few things: